jmike/naomi/docs/query.md

 ### <a name="ne" href="#ne">$</a>ne

-Not equal with expression.
+"Not equal with" expression.

 ##### Accepted Values

-* _String, Number, Boolean, Date, Buffer_
+_String, Number, Boolean, Date, Buffer_

 ##### Example